So what do you need to know to ensure your move goes without a hitch?

 The easiest way to find the best deal on your home insurance is to use moneysupermarket.com – it compares premiums from more than 60 home insurance companies and brokers in a matter of a matter of minutes.

 There are some important things you need to do in the time between exchange and completion.

 Council Tax: Contact your local council to tell them you’re moving so they stop charging you Council Tax on your existing property.
 If your new home is in the same local authority, you can set up your account for that property at the same time.
 If not, you’ll have to make a second call to the relevant council.

 Utilities: Inform the local water authority of your moving date and new address.

 You should also contact your gas and electricity provider.
 It’s advisable to do this ahead of your moving date but remember to take final meter readings on the day you move out to ensure you are billed correctly.

 You will also need to take meter readings at your new home on the day you move in and give them to your provider.
 Don’t just stick with the energy firm that currently provides gas and electricity to the property as you’ll probably end up paying its standard prices and miss out on some big savings.
 You can literally save hundreds of pounds a year by switching energy deal.
-Online tariffs are usually the cheapest but you can find the best deal easily by using moneysupermarket.com’s
+Online tariffs are usually the cheapest but you can find the best deal easily by using moneysupermarket.com’s price comparison tool.

 Phone, broadband and TV: Moving home provides the perfect opportunity to ensure you are also getting the best value on your other home services.
 You must obviously notify your existing provider or providers to make sure your bills stop when you move.
 If you are tied in to your existing contract you will probably be charged a penalty for cancelling it – this may be worth paying if you can get a better deal elsewhere or by signing up again as a new customer.